Rules and Regulations

 Candidates, and their campaign teams, must not bring DSU into disrepute whilst canvassing.

-Candidates and their teams cannot use mailing lists that are property of DSU, DMU, or third-party organisation that hold data on students from De Montfort University Endorsement.
+Candidates and their teams cannot use mailing lists or social media groups that are property of DSU, DMU, or third-party organisation that hold data on students from De Montfort University.

-Student groups are permitted to endorse a candidate but must not deny other candidates the platform to speak or canvass for votes from their membership, whether online or in person.
+Student groups are permitted to endorse an Executive or Liberation Officer candidate but must not deny other candidates the platform to speak or canvass for votes from their membership in any spaces open to all students, whether online or in person.

 Student Council